-Hyperchlorination to kill Cryptosporidium (two articles)
+Hyperchlorination to kill Cryptosporidium (article 1)

 Cryptosporidium is a chlorine-resistant parasite.
 Once an outbreak has occurred in a pool, anyone swimming in the pool is at risk.
 Symptoms include a fever, gastrointestinal issues, and in some cases, jaundice.
 The parasite is transmitted by people, and if an outbreak occurs, the CDC explains the procedures to control it in this article.
 In detail, these articles outline operating parameters for your pool’s water chemistry, in case of an outbreak.